To know that I have done enough and the best I could when the day draws to a close is important. For work and also private matters.

 An important message, especially for junior colleagues to set the record straight.
 It is so easy to fall into the trap to responding quickly each time, neglecting oneself’s needs and regretting it later, feeling exhausted and stressed out.
 Neither our private life nor work has to be like this.

 Essentially, it is about feeling in sync with yourself.
 It is not an automatism we achieve but rather a constant learning process leading to more consciousness.
 It is a very individual matter finding out what is good for you and then do it.
 If it’s going for a walk in nature, enjoying a good meal, doing creative work or reading a book, having a conversation with a friend, listening to an inspiring podcast, taking time to do yoga or sitting still in meditation…

 And it certainly takes practice.
 It’s never a given.

 My favourite remedy is going outside to visit my friends’ sheep which are grazing in front of my house.
-Breathing fresh air, the wind in my face, connecting with these peaceful animals who know me for so many years now is pure enjoyment every time.
+Breathing fresh air, the wind in my face, connecting with these peaceful animals which know me for so many years now is pure enjoyment every time.

 We take care of the future best by taking care of the present now. – Jon Kabat-Zinn

 Whatever helps you to get you back into balance is good.
 Sometimes it could even be a breathing exercise to calm our ever busy mind.
 Integrating some of these elements into my day helps to keep me grounded, and I notice quickly if I fail to do them, by feeling uneasy and even angry with myself.